Arc'teryx Patera Parka

 We’d be avoiding the elephant in the room if we didn’t address the Patera’s price tag.
 At $649, this jacket will cost you over twice as much as many other winter parkas we’ve reviewed.
 It’s $50 more even than Patagonia’s Tres 3-in-1, which offers similar warmth and wet-weather protection but with the versatility of three jackets in one.
 But you likely won’t be disappointed: the Patera is quite simply more jacket than much of the competition, earning its price tag with full weather protection, insulated warmth, high-quality materials, and a fit and finish that is close to perfect.
 We have small nitpicks with the size of the pockets, the unruly hood, and the lack of warmth in the arms, but all in all, if you want quality and are willing to pay for it, it doesn’t get much better than Arc’teryx.

 Weight and packability don’t initially seem like major concerns for in-town use, but it can’t hurt to have a jacket that can travel well with you, whether it’s for a weekend trip to the mountains or stuffed into your bike commuting pack when the sun comes out.
 Arc’teryx’s mitigation of materials with their Down Contour Construction (described above) and use of micro-seams subtracts bulk from the design, making it noticeably easier to pack away than the also waterproof, insulated TNF Arctic.
-And at 2 pounds 2.7 ounces, the Patera wears its weight well and feels particularly light and flowy—in comparison, we felt noticeably encumbered while wearing the almost-3-pound TNF Arctic Parka.
+And at 2 pounds 2.7 ounces (the newest version clocks in at 1 lb.
+15.9 oz.), the Patera wears its weight well and feels particularly light and flowy—in comparison, we felt noticeably encumbered while wearing the almost-3-pound TNF Arctic Parka.

 The Patera is a knee-length parka, classified by Arc’teryx as a “regular fit” garment—as opposed to their more technical trim fit—meaning it’s designed to wear comfortably with layers and allow freedom of movement.
 Our tester wore a size small—a very consistent size for her—and found the Patera to be somewhat restrictive in the upper body, even despite the sleek interior that gives the jacket a flowy feel.
 For those who wear bulky sweaters or want the freedom to layer underneath, we’d consider sizing up.
 And in terms of length, the Patera rested a few inches above the knee, and the unique zipper design allowed for freedom of motion, perfect for riding a bike or snowmobile.